LineaLabs/lineapy/CONTRIBUTING.md

 pre-commit install
 # To manually run hooks:
 pre-commit
+# To force a run even when there are no changes
+pre-commit run --all-files
 ```

 Note that the pre-commit hook does not run the tests, since these are time